FlashDrag/recipe-app-api/README.md

         * Delete recipe
     - Tags API
         * View list of tags
-        * Create tag (accepts multiple tags when creating a recipe)
+        * Create tag
+            - Tag can be created when creating a recipe
+            - Tag can be created when updating a recipe
         * Update tag
+            - Tag can be updated when updating a recipe
+            - Tag can be updated using the Tags API endpoint
         * Delete tag

 ## Documentation